Universal Health Coverage Day 2022: Date, Theme, History, Objectives, Significance & More

 What is Universal Health Coverage?

-The Universal Health Coverage ensures people of all groups, caste, religion, etc. to get quality health services without facing any sort of financial hardships.
-It includes quality health services, treatment, rehabilitation, from health promotion to prevention and palliative care.
-It is necessary for the people to understand the cause of diseases and death and also UHC ensures the quality of the services that are enough to improve the health of the people who receive them.
+Universal Health Coverage ensures people of all groups, castes, religions, etc. get quality health services without facing any sort of financial hardships.
+It includes quality health services, treatment, and rehabilitation, from health promotion to prevention and palliative care.
+It is necessary for people to understand the cause of diseases and death and also UHC ensures the quality of the services that are enough to improve the health of the people who receive them.
 It also focuses on the good health of the children so that they can learn and adults will be able to earn to come out from poverty which is the basis for long-term economic development.

 Universal Health coverage does not provide: